 API Key Authentication

-API Key Authentication should be limited to use with ArcGIS Location Services and other non-sensitive workflows.
+API Key Authentication should be limited to use with ArcGIS Location Services and other non-sensitive data in public applications.

-An ArcGIS API Key is a long-lived, replay-able, static authenticator that can be embedded into processes and applications that can impersonate a human identity.
-Given these attributes, API Keys present considerable implementation risk and should be limited to accessing ArcGIS Location Services and other non-sensitive workflows.
+An API key is a long-lived static authenticator that can be embedded into client applications and personal scripts.
+API keys can be assigned specific privileges, including admin-level permissions, and can even impersonate a human identity depending on how they were created.
+Given these attributes, API Keys present considerable implementation risk and should be limited to accessing ArcGIS Location Services and other non-sensitive workflows when deployed in public applications.

 Monitoring OAuth 2.0 API Key Authentication Activity within ArcGIS Online